openebs-archive/cstor-csi/README.md

 2. You will need to have OpenEBS Version 1.1 or higher installed.
    The steps to install OpenEBS are [here](https://docs.openebs.io/docs/next/quickstart.html)
 3. iSCSI initiator utils installed on all the worker nodes
+4. You have access to install RBAC components into kube-system namespace.
+   The OpenEBS CSI driver components are installed in kube-system namespace to allow them to be flagged as system critical components.

 ### Setup OpenEBS CSI Driver